ComCatLab/welcome-guide/docs/sources/workflows.md

 3. **Determine necessary calculations and parameters.**

     This decision is informed by literature, experience, and the scientific questions that one wants to answer.
+The following papers provide a good starting point for making this decision.

+     - [Best-Practice DFT Protocols for Basic Molecular Computational Chemistry][dft-best-practices]
+     - [Density functional theory methods applied to homogeneous and heterogeneous catalysis: a short review and a practical user guide][dft-practical-guide]

 4. **Create input files.**

     The required input files for a calculation generally include:

     - a structure file
-    - a parameter file for the DFT code
+    - a input parameter file for the DFT code
     - a Python script for interfacing with DFT code or generating results
     - a submission script
     - additional files for the DFT code (e.g., pseudopotentials, wavefunction files, etc.)

-    We have template Python and submission scripts for several different job types.
+    Template Python and submission scripts for several different job types are described [here](./samples/index.md).
 The format for parameter files and additional files required by DFT codes are generally specified in the documentation for the corresponding computational code.
-    However, for many DFT codes, there are utilities that can help with the the creation of files b and e:
+    However, for many DFT codes, there are utilities that can help with the the creation of input parameter files:

     - [ASE][ase]: of provides Python interface to input file generation for a number of computational chemistry codes